-The Vernier Drop Counter has an optical-path slot that is 5.7 cm (2.25 in.) in length.
-When the infrared beam (centered at 890 nm) between the source and detector is blocked by a drop of titrant, a digital signal is sent to the data-collection interface, and the data-collection program records a drop.
+The Vernier Drop Counter has an optical-path slot that is 3.7 cm (1.45 in.) in length and 1.3 cm (0.5 in.) in width.
+When the infrared beam (centered at 890 nm) between the source and detector is blocked by a drop of titrant, a digital signal is sent to the data-collection interface.
 The drops are then converted to volume units (e.g., milliliters), in the data-collection program.
+A red LED indicator light flashes each time a drop of liquid passes through the Drop Counter.